 Anthralin: This medicine makes skin cells grow more slowly and helps get rid of scales.
 The most common side effect is skin irritation.
 It also can stain your skin as well as clothing, fabric, and even hard surfaces.
 It's best to let it stay on your skin only for a short time and then wash it off.

-Tapinarof:This is a topical cream used to treat plaque psoriasis.
-It is unique in that is does not have steroid and can be used long term, if need be.
+Tapinarof (Vtama):This is a topical cream used to treat plaque psoriasis.
+It also is steroid-free and can be used long term.

 Light Therapy (Phototherapy)

 Ultraviolet light targeted at problem areas can help control psoriasis outbreaks.
 But it should be done only under a doctor's care.